 Will you provide a list of eligible PSLF loan types?

-Yes, this is currently listed on the Federal Public Service Loan Forgiveness webpage and our Student Loan Repayment Program webpage, under “Information for Applicants.”
+The list of eligible PSLF loan types is available on the Federal Public Service Loan Forgiveness webpage and our Student Loan Repayment Program webpage, under “Information for Applicants.”

 -